secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ### Focus Fridays

 The Marketing Operations team had started an experiment on 2020-04-20 to commit to no internal meetings one day of the week.
-Now the entire Marketing team has moved to Focus Fridays.
+Now the entire Marketing team has moved to [Focus Fridays](https://about.gitlab.com/handbook/communication/#focus-fridays).
 Please try not to schedule meetings for team members on Fridays, so they can devote time for deep work in milestone-related issues.
-Thanks!

 ### Office Hours